Bettina Wichers

 Ageing as the potential to complete the human experience of existence

-I see ageing as a potential for completing the human experience of existence, as a potential for realizing the higher self and thus also the conscious transcendence of the personal ego and opening up to other dimensions of consciousness.
+I see ageing as a potential for completing the experience of being human, as a potential for realising the higher self and thus also for consciously transcending the personal self and opening up to other dimensions of consciousness.

-I also support people who perceive the first signs of a development that could lead to unconscious aging or dementia, or who are at least uncertain because they experience occasional forgetfulness and orientation problems in the world around them.
-These people are the focus of my particular interest, and I conduct research for and with them for a new awareness of dementia and the possibilities of stopping and possibly even reversing such a development through consciousness work.
+I accompany people who are confronted with dementia, who perceive the first signs of a development that could lead to unconscious ageing or dementia, or who are at least uncertain because they perceive occasional forgetfulness and orientation problems in the world around them.
+It is these people who are particularly close to my heart, and it is for and with them that I am researching a new awareness of dementia and the possibilities of halting and possibly even reversing such a development through consciousness work.

 What if we...